April 13, 2022

 3. Bottom line: how to choose

-LLC vs. C Corporation: Understanding the basics
+LLC vs. C Corporation: The Basics

 A C Corporation (C-Corp) is a legal entity known for its “double taxation,” where the C Corporation pays corporate income taxes and shareholders pay personal income taxes based on gains made from dividends or the sale of C Corporation stock.
+Let's take a closer look at the distinction between an LLC and a C-Corp.

 LLC vs. C Corporation: Overview

-Both LLCs and C Corporations have their unique advantages and disadvantages so it’s important to understand what is most applicable to your business goals and timeline.
+Both LLCs and C Corporations have their unique advantages and disadvantages, so it’s important to understand how these apply to your business goals.

-LLCs are generally a great option for startups or small businesses (e-commerce, especially) because they are generally more flexible, meaning you can make your own rules and tailor your entity to suit the intricacies of your business.
-LLCs don’t have shares, so you won’t be able to issue stock or go public, but many well-known companies are LLCs (such as Basecamp or Mailchimp), so you can still grow considerably with this structure.
+LLCs are generally a great option for small businesses because they are more flexible, meaning you can make your own rules and tailor your entity to suit the intricacies of your business.
+You also won't have to worry about corporate tax or regulatory requirements that are applied to C-Corps.
+LLCs are also ideal for ecommerce businesses.

 Get started with Firstbase